isomerpages/nyp-sxd/index.md

   - infopic:
       title: Methodologies & Technology
       subtitle: SXD  Research
-      description: We employ design research methods and harnessing the power of technology to delve into the intricacies of human behavior and unlock profound insights.
+      description: We employ design research methods & harnessing the power of technology to delve into the intricacies of human behaviour & unlock profound insights.
       button: View Videos
       url: /research/overview/